In recent years Amsterdam house prices have increased significantly to the point where buying in the city centre has

 Why have Amsterdam property prices risen so dramatically?

 - Amsterdam is a compact city with a limited stock of housing.
 Much of the property is rent-controlled social housing which means even less private sector housing.
 This skews the price movements more significantly.

-- Amsterdam is normally a major tourist hub and was experiencing a record amount of visitors before the ‘coronavirus’ measures were introduced.
-There have been thousands of Amsterdam house listings on AirBnB – although as tourism has returned, short-term rental regulations have been tightened.
+- Amsterdam is a major tourist hub and was experiencing a record amount of visitors before the lockdown measures were introduced.
+There were thousands of Amsterdam house listings on AirBnB – although as tourism has returned, short-term rental regulations have been tightened.
 This AirBnB effect had attracted many international landlords to invest in Amsterdam property which allegedly helped to push up prices.

 - Amsterdam has seen an ongoing Brexit impact (UK leaving the European Union) where companies and institutions such as the European Medicines Agency have relocated from London to Amsterdam bringing in staff.
 These arriving Brexpats have caused some very recent pressure on the housing market.

 - In the Netherlands mortgage interest is tax deductible and this has probably pushed up property prices countrywide.
 However, this policy may be removed by the Dutch government in the long term.

 - It’s not just Amsterdam.
-Worldwide policies by central banks and governments have created huge debt levels and supply chain issues with significant liquidity being put into financial markets.
-This has caused asset prices in many classes to rise.
-This has worsened since 2020.
+Worldwide policies by central banks, governments and globalist institutions have created huge debt levels and supply chain issues with significant liquidity being put into financial markets.
+This has caused asset prices in many classes to rise, which has accelerated further since 2020.
 Nothing is cheap anymore!

 Despite the ongoing economic turmoil, the Dutch property market continues to be buoyant and it may take a while for the roaring Amsterdam housing market to cool down.

 Not surprisingly, even the Amsterdam rental market is experiencing record rents.
 It is difficult for any new arrivals to find housing, see our guide how to find a rental apartment in Amsterdam for a few tips.